 Good Customer Experience (CX) can mean many things to different people.
 While it’s not exactly rocket science to pinpoint the general levers of customer experience, at an individual level we might weigh these factors differently.
 For example, at a restaurant I tend to prioritise my impressions of the food and general atmosphere over the service.
 Reading Yelp restaurant reviews however goes to show that just as many people put impeccable attention by the waiting staff over everything else.

 Businesses try to design their customer value proposition and the experience in a way that manages the top 2-3 levers, to appeal to the largest percentage or high value segments of their customer base.
-The AFR Retail summit last week confirmed that ‘Customer is King’, now more than ever.
-In the example of retail banking, most banks have crystallised their description of a great CX into a few words along the lines of:
+‘Customer is King’, now more than ever and using retail banking as an example, most banks have crystallised their description of a great CX into a few words along the lines of:

 - Simple (don’t confuse the customer which too many offers, or jargon)

 - Easy (Easy to deal with, get in touch with, order, review, etc), and

 Most service and retail organisations today try to go down a similar path, which says a lot about how they have been interacting with customers in the past.
 If not in a simple, easy, and meaningful way.

 In my mind, simple and easy have a lot to do with innovation.
 Meaningful has a lot to do with data analytics.

 For most organisations, creating simple and easy products means digital transformation, ie, digitising internal processes and systems to make them fast, failsafe and less complex for employees, creating easier 24/7 modes of engaging with customers, e.g. robo advise, and creating free add-on services such as budget management apps.